0hq/tinyvector/README.md

 ### Soon
 - __Powerful Queries__: Tinyvector is being upgraded with full SQL querying functionality, something missing from most other databases.
+- __Integrated Models__: Soon you won't have to bring your own vectors, just generate them on the server automaticaly.
+Will support SBert, Hugging Face models, OpenAI, Cohere, etc.

 ## We're better than ...